Lebanon: Tourism

 The tourism industry accounts for about 10% of GDP.
 Lebanon attracted around 1,333,000 tourists in 2008, thus placing it as 79th out of 191 countries.
 In 2009, The New York Times ranked Beirut the No. 1 travel destination worldwide due to its nightlife and hospitality.
 In January 2010, the Ministry of Tourism announced that 1,851,081 tourists had visited Lebanon in 2009, a 39% increase from 2008.
 In 2009, Lebanon hosted the largest number of tourists to date, eclipsing the previous record set before the Lebanese Civil War.
 Tourist arrivals reached two million in 2010, but fell by 37% for the first 10 months of 2012, a decline caused by the war in neighbouring Syria.

-Saudi Arabia, Jordan, and Japan are the three most popular origin countries of foreign tourists to Lebanon.
-The recent influx of Japanese tourists has caused the recent rise in popularity of Japanese cuisine in Lebanon.
+In 2011, Saudi Arabia, Jordan, and Japan were the three most popular origin countries of foreign tourists to Lebanon.
+In summer, a considerable number of visitors to Lebanon consists of Lebanese expatriates coming to visit their hometowns.
+In 2012, it was reported that an influx of Japanese tourists had caused a rise in popularity of Japanese cuisine in Lebanon.

-Infrastructure

-Education

-According to surveys from the World Economic Forum's 2013 Global Information Technology Report, Lebanon has been ranked globally as the fourth best country for math and science education, and as the tenth best overall for quality of education.
-In quality of management schools, the country was ranked 13th worldwide.

-The United Nations assigned Lebanon an education index of 0.871 in 2008.
-The index, which is determined by the adult literacy rate and the combined primary, secondary, and tertiary gross enrollment ratio, ranked the country 88th out of the 177 countries participating.

-All Lebanese schools are required to follow a prescribed curriculum designed by the Ministry of Education.
-Some of the 1400 private schools offer IB programs, and may also add more courses to their curriculum with approval from the Ministry of Education.
-The first eight years of education are, by law, compulsory.

-Lebanon has forty-one nationally accredited universities, several of which are internationally recognized.
-The American University of Beirut (AUB) and the Saint Joseph University of Beirut (USJ) were the first Anglophone and the first Francophone universities to open in Lebanon, respectively.
-Universities in Lebanon, both public and private, largely operate in French or English.The top-ranking universities in the country are the American University of Beirut (#242 worldwide, #2 in the Middle East as of 2022), University of Balamand (#511 worldwide, #17 in the region), Lebanese American University (#581 worldwide, #17 in the region), Université Saint Joseph de Beyrouth (#531 worldwide, #17 in the region), Université Libanaise (#3,826 worldwide) and Holy Spirit University of Kaslik (#600s worldwide as of 2020).
-Notre Dame University-Louaize NDU #701 as of 2021.

-Health

-In 2010, spending on healthcare accounted for 7.03% of the country's GDP.
-In 2009, there were 31.29 physicians and 19.71 nurses per 10,000 inhabitants.
-The life expectancy at birth was 72.59 years in 2011, or 70.48 years for males and 74.80 years for females.